Monday, December 17, 2012

 Bigger is better: yeah right

-bigger mistakes, and that more residents will experience the consequences on a project aimed primarily at maintaining private values in the inner city.
+As I understood it one of the reasons for creating a single Auckland Council was to reduce wasting money on uneconomic and unwarranted projects.
+Well, this obsession with the CRL simply demonstrates how a bigger council can make even bigger mistakes, and that more residents will experience the consequences on a project aimed primarily at maintaining private values in the inner city.

 An economic evaluation?

 There is an economic evaluation of sorts in the report ( Appendix G) but it does not mention costs, risks, or return on capital.
 Instead, it’s a sort of wish list that suggests that rail may be more effective than other modes in bringing people into the central city, and that this will boost property values there, increase jobs, and lift productivity.
 Well, I am sure there are a few CBD landlords who will gratefully accept such a wealth transfer.
 But I wouldn’t bet the bank on the job projections behind the latest study, and that somewhat undermines the rest of the analysis (more on that in a future blog, but I do not see the grounds for growth that the authors seem to).

 Anyway, the economic analysis simply does not stack up.
 The benefit cost ratio for the CRL project is just 0.4: for every dollar of resources committed we will get 40 cents worth of benefits back (in terms of quantifiable resource costs and benefit)!
 And this ignores the $1.1bn already committed to the electrification necessary for trains to travel underground .